RareDevs/Rare/README.md

 ## Why Rare?

 - Rare only uses ~50MB of RAM which is much less than the electron based [HeroicGamesLauncher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher) uses.
-- Rare supports all major platforms (Windows, Linux, macOS) unlike the alternatives.
+- Rare supports all major platforms (Windows, Linux, Mac) unlike the alternatives.

+**Note** Mac should work too, but I have no Mac and I can't test it.

 ## Features